mattsunner/mattsunner/README.md

 ### Projects In Progress

-I am currently developing a full stack enterprise level application & learning Go for backend infrastructure and networking.
+I am currently developing a machine learning models with a focus on financial and business application as well as learning Go for backend infrastructure and networking.
 If you would like to collaborate, feel free to drop a line!